 Unleash 4.8: metrics and code quality

 We released Unleash 4.8 this past Friday, and we’re rolling it out to our hosted customers as we speak (or rather: as I type).
 If you’re self-hosting Unleash, you can go and grab the new version right away!
-We’ve done some serious behind-the-scenes cleanup, but the hottest new thing in this release is the new feature toggle metrics visualization 🔥
+We’ve done some serious behind-the-scenes cleanup, but the hottest new thing in this release is the new feature flag metrics visualization 🔥

 More metrics, more graphs